 Public Access.
-1) Maintain, enhance, or provide adequate access to public and private lands and resources.
-Provide for future trail and access needs, and protect or establish trail corridors to ensure continued public access.
+1) Preserve, enhance, or provide adequate access to public and private lands and resources.
+Provide for future trail and access needs, and protect or establish trail corridors to ensure continued public access consistent with responsible wildlife and fish habitat conservation.
 2) Ensure adequate opportunities for the public's use of public resources of local, regional, and statewide significance.